junwoo091400/UnifiedPathFollowingGuidance_BachelorThesis/README.md

 ### Windows setup notes with Python 3.11

-In Windows, the above setup script with Python 3.11 will likely fail, because `torch` module isn't available / `gym` module has dependencies with installation errors.
+In Windows, `pip install -r requirements.txt` with Python 3.11 will likely fail, because `torch` module isn't available / `gym` module has dependencies with installation errors.

 > Note: I'm not sure if the `torch` module missing issue would arise in Ubuntu dev environment as well, but the `pygame` build issue will probably occur if using Python 3.11.